 Canva's UX guidelines are packed with advice to create delightful apps.
 If you want to reduce the amount of time your app spends in the review pipeline, double (and triple) check that it follows the guidelines.

-If your app has extensions that receive HTTP requests, it must verify that any requests it receives are actually arriving from Canva (and not from some nefarious third-party).
+If your app has extensions that receive HTTP requests and has signature verification check enabled, you must verify that any requests it receives are actually arriving from Canva (and not from some nefarious third-party).
 This requirement is enforced by the signature verification test in the Developer Portal.